 We’d love to see how you rocked this challenge!
 Snap a photo (or take a video) of you taking on challenge no. 004!
+Then:

 See official rules for more details.

 Enter the Challenge + Get inspired

-Upload a photo or video to show us how you’re taking on the challenge of cleaning up your street.
+Upload a photo or video to show us how you’re taking on challenge no. 011!

 Miss a challenge?
 Not a problem!
 It’s not too late to complete them and enter for a chance to win the grand prize.